ASidlinskiy/CSSMIN_PHP_SCRIPT/README.md

 This script will strip minify all css on the website.

-To use script simply link it in header.
+To use the script simply link it in header of the page.
 Inside cssmin.php you'll find include function that would be the place to link css needed to be minified.

 Ex:<br>